Pricing & RegistrationAlexander Technique 5-day Residential Workshop

 University of North Carolina School of the Arts

-Each week will offer practical, in-depth study.
-Study includes several private lessons with master teachers, a small daily homeroom group in which you work closely with one teacher for the whole week, and a variety of afternoon and evening classes and activities from which to choose.
+We offer practical, in-depth study every day.
+It includes several private lessons with master teachers, a small daily homeroom group in which you work closely with one teacher for the whole week, and a variety of afternoon and evening classes and activities from which to choose.